ephraimm-zm/alu-higher_level_programming/python-object_relational_mapping/README.md

 ## Learning Objectives
-- Why Python programming is awesome
+- Why Python programming is awesome.
+(Literally the learning objective of every python project so far)
 - How to connect to a MySQL database from a Python script
 - How to SELECT rows in a MySQL table from a Python script
 - How to INSERT rows in a MySQL table from a Python script